 When parties agree on all terms of the divorce, including child custody, visitation rights, property division, and debt allocation, they can file for an uncontested divorce.
 This type of divorce involves filing the appropriate paperwork with the court after completing mediation if necessary.
 The court will then review and approve the agreement if all components are considered valid and fair.
 You don’t have to, but it’s highly recommended that each party have legal counsel from an experienced family law attorney to ensure that you understand the consequences of your agreement.

 An uncontested divorce is a type of divorce in which the parties agree on all issues, including child custody, visitation rights, property division, and debt allocation.
 These types of divorces are typically quicker and less expensive than contested divorces, as they do not require a court appearance or participation in an adversarial process.
-Once all the requirements are met and a marital settlement agreement is signed, the parties file the appropriate paperwork with the court.
-The court will then review and approve the agreement if all components are considered valid and fair.
+Once all the requirements are met and a marital settlement agreement, aka judgment, is signed, the parties must file the appropriate paperwork with the court.
+The court will then review and approve the agreement if all components are valid and fair.